Yeedle/yeedle.github.io/_posts/2017-05-08-NYC-taxi-flow.md

 ## 5 POLYGON((1010804.25 218919....
 12:00 AM
 ## 6 POLYGON((1005482.25 221686....
 12:00 AM
 {% endhighlight %}

+Here's what happened in this chunk of code: in the first line I re-added hour 0 to the dataframe as hour 24 so that the animation is continously smoothed.
+Next the data is `arrange`d for each neighborhood in order of the hours.
+Then a column specifying the easing function to be used by `tweener` is added to the dataframe.
+I wanted a realistic look, so I went for "linear."
+Then, `tween_elements` takes the dataframe, and interpolates the data as specified in the argumennts.
+I specified 240 frame, 10 for each hour, figuring that would give me a smooth enough animation yet not a too large file.

+Once the data is tweened, it is handed off to `left_join` where it is rejoined with the `sf` object "`zone`" created earlier.
+Note that `zone` is grouped by zone and then summarize.
+This is to dissolve the multiple taxi zone polygons that compose one neighborhood, as specified in the neighborhood dataframe we `left_join`ed earlier.
+Finally, a new column called `frame` is added to the dataframe, in which the meaningless interpolated `hour_of_day` column is turned into meaninful time stamps.
+And now, showtime:

 {% highlight r %}
 library(gganimate)